Module 5: Agent & LLM evaluations (Evals)

 Exercise 5: Run a simple evaluation

-Let’s start with deterministic scorers, which are fast checks that don’t require LLM calls.
+Back in the notebook, let’s start with deterministic scorers (automated checks that grade responses using simple rules), which are fast checks that don’t require LLM calls.
 These are your first line of defense for catching obvious regressions.

 Simple scorers